This weekend was special to me. We went camping with a bunch of our extended family. We go camping all of the time, so that part isn’t unusual.

 It hasn’t always been easy and I don’t want to make it sounds like it is always perfect.

 It is hard to be a step-parent and I constantly struggle with my decisions and hoping that I’m doing what is right.
-Unfortunately there are no guarentees in parenting.
+Unfortunately, there are no guarantees in parenting.
 So, I just keep pushing forward and trying to do my best.

 What matters to me is that my daughters know that their sister is always welcome in our home.
 What matters is that they know that she is family and that family sticks together.

 I should mention that I’m lucky enough to have an amazing relationship with her mother as well.
 If you struggle with an ex-spouse, this post may help: 4 Ways to Create a Postive Relationship With An Ex-Spouse

 I struggled with my decision to share this story.